Sultanate of Deli: List of sultans

-Family Tree
+Family tree

 Territory

-The Sultanate of Deli territory included Labuhan Deli, Langkat, Suka Piring, Buluh Cina, Denai, Serbajadi, and several other countries around the east coast of Sumatra Island.
-When the Sultanate of Aceh Darussalam regained control in 1854, the Sultanate of Deli was proclaimed independent under the control of Aceh Darussalam and its territory was assigned between the borders of Rokan to the south to the border of Tamiang (Meuraxa, 1956:25).
+The territory of the Sultanate of Deli included Labuhan Deli, Langkat, Suka Piring, Buluh Cina, Denai, Serbajadi, and several other regions around the east coast of Sumatra Island.
+When the Sultanate of Aceh regained control in 1854, Deli was proclaimed under the control of Aceh and its territory was assigned between the borders of Rokan to the south to the border of Tamiang (Meuraxa, 1956:25).

 During the Dutch colonial government, according to the political contract between the Sultanate of Deli with the colonial government, the sultanate's territories included: